codacy/docs/docs/repositories/commits.md

 !!! note
     **If you're using GitHub** you may see [annotations](../repositories-configure/integrations/github-integration.md#annotations)  for possible issues reported under **Unchanged files with check annotations** on the **Files changed** tab of your pull requests.

     This happens when Codacy reports possible issues in files that weren't changed in your pull request.
-[Read more about this GitHub feature](https://developer.github.com/changes/2019-09-06-more-check-annotations-shown-in-files-changed-tab/){: target="_blank"}.
+[Read more about this GitHub feature](https://developer.github.com/changes/2019-09-06-more-check-annotations-shown-in-files-changed-tab/).

 ## Duplication tabs